 A federal formula calculates your ability to contribute based on your family’s income, assets, number of members, number in college, and other factors.
 The federal formula then determines your expected family contribution (EFC).
 EFC formula worksheets are available at www.studentaid.ed.gov, click on publications.

-Applications for aid must be made as soon as possible after January 1 before the fall term of enrollment.
+Applications for aid must be made as soon as possible after October 1, prior to the new academic year.

-If you want to begin exploring your financial aid options, FAFSA4caster is for you!
-By using FAFSA4caster, you and your family will receive an early estimate of eligibility for Federal student aid.
-The Department of Education’s FAFSA4caster website provides you with an opportunity to increase your knowledge of the financial aid process; become familiar with the various types of federal student aid that are available; and investigate other sources of aid, such as grants and scholarships.
+If you want to begin exploring your financial aid options, Federal Student Aid Estimator is for you!
+By using Federal Student Aid Estimator, you and your family will receive an early estimate of eligibility for Federal student aid.
+The Department of Education’s Federal Student Aid Estimator provides you with an opportunity to increase your knowledge of the financial aid process; become familiar with the various types of federal student aid that are available; and investigate other sources of aid, such as grants and scholarships.

-A: Changes in financial circumstance should be reported to the King University Financial Aid Office.
-Sometimes we are able recalculate eligibility, and additional sources of aid can be found to assist you.
+Changes in financial circumstances should be reported to the King University Financial Aid Office.
+Sometimes we are able to recalculate eligibility, and additional sources of aid can be found to assist you.

 - To order your free IRS Tax Transcript online visit www.irs.gov.
 Under the TOOLS heading, click on Order a Return Transcript.
 Go to step (3) and click on Order a Transcript.

 - Call 800.908.9946 to request a copy of your IRS Tax Return Transcript.

 All verification worksheets are found in your financial aid portal under the Documents and Loan Info page.
 If you have trouble finding it or downloading the worksheet, contact us via email at [email protected] or call 423.652.4725.